2019 Code of Conduct

 Doing the Right Thing

-- Value and reward honesty, collegiality and character.
+- Value and reward honesty, character and diversity

 Putting Clients First

 - Work with colleagues to deliver the best of the Firm to every client

 - Listen to what the client is saying and needs

 - Win by breaking new ground